katarinaa12138/Python-Project/proposal.md

 Testing and debugging, documentation, and website formation will be done throughout the three weeks.
 ***
 ## Collaboration Plan
 As this is a team project, it is important that all members of the team understand the goal as well as the implementation of the program.
 It is also important for both of us to be responsible and accountable for accomplishing the required or pre-defined tasks.
-We will be dividing and accomplishing the work evenly.
+We will be dividing and accomplishing the work relatively evenly.
 Additionally, we will also communicate regularly and effectively to avoid any confusion and to keep each other updated on the progress.
+We believe that this will ensure an effective team collaboration.
 ***
 ## Risks and Limitations
 The most significant threat to this project’s success would be learning the various Python libraries and tools that are necessary for this project.
 Since this is a relatively new topic and concept to both of us, it would require a lot of research in order to successfully implement all the functionalities in our program.
 In addition, the time that is available for us to accomplish this project is also very limited as we only have roughly about 3.5 weeks to complete the program as well as the project website.